BOOK/CHECK AVAILABILITY LOGIN TO ACCOUNT

 I am anxious about leaving my cat as I have never done this before.
 I can’t bear the thought of him/her not settling and not knowing if he/she will be ok.

 Some cats have a very nervous disposition and we prefer to have as much information as possible to help us help the cat to settle.
 Our approach depends completely on the individual cat as each one is different.
 Nervous cats often do better if they are in our care for a longer period as they have a chance to settle and get used to their surroundings.
 Usually if we have cared for a very nervous cat before and managed to gain their trust, they settle much quicker on subsequent visits as the surroundings are familiar and they remember us.
 It is really useful for owners to bring something familiar such as a rug or old jumper that smells of home.
 The familiar scents provide reassurance for the cat to make them feel secure.
-We can also use Feliway spray and vets can prescribe Zylkene for your cat which can help too.

 We are happy to send you updates